Mr. Cooper news: its MSR activity, legal squabbles and more

 Read more: Why Mr. Cooper 'sidelined' its MSR activity

-With the arrival of the Federal Reserve's long-awaited 50 basis point cut to its federal funds rate on Wednesday, the latest fluctuation in the financial services landscape could play out in Mr. Cooper's favor.
+With the arrival of the Federal Reserve's long-awaited 50 basis point cut to its federal funds rate earlier this month, the latest fluctuation in the financial services landscape could play out in Mr. Cooper's favor.

 Experts at National Mortgage News' annual Digital Mortgage conference held in San Diego last week remarked that mortgage servicing rights holders or Wall Street firms were by and large unable to also handle originations in the past.
 But that has since changed.